 Teaching and Classes

 I'm always teaching writing classes in Boston, and sometimes I offer classes and workshops elsewhere.
-If you want me to come give a talk (about writing, gaming, or geek culture), lead a writing workshop, or work with me one-on-one in a private consultation, contact me here.
+If you want me to come give a talk (about writing, gaming, or geek culture), lead a writing workshop, or work with me one-on-one in a private consultation, or teach your students, group or corporate team how to play D&D, contact me here.
 I look forward to working with you.

-For my current list of courses, and praise from my students, see below.
+For my current list of courses, and more praise from my students, see below.

 My current offerings:

-Here is the current schedule of adult writing workskops and seminars I'm offering at Grub Street (in Boston) for the remainder of the Fall 2013 term and for the Winter 2014 term.
+Here is the current schedule of adult writing workskops and seminars I'm offering at Grub Street (in Boston).
 These are open the public and do not require enrollment in a degree program.
-More details and registration information here.
+More details and registration information on my Grub Street classes here.

 Kind things his former students have said about him:

 "Probably one of, if not the best teacher I've ever had in my life. ...
 I would probably rearrange my entire schedule so I could be in his class again."